 What if I have to come back for another procedure, how soon can it be scheduled?

-If I get liposuction will the fat just go somewhere else?
+If I get liposuction, will the fat just go somewhere else?

 No. This is completely an “urban legend.”
 This is a common misconception that many people believe, but it is just not true.
 There is no doubt that if patients return to poor eating habits and sedentary lifestyles without exercise, they may “regain” weight in all the same places that were liposuctioned.
-There is still fat and fat cells in the places that were liposuctioned, just less of them.
-The results seen shortly after liposculpting or lipoplasty are dramatic and very motivating.
+There are still fat and fat cells in the places that were liposuctioned, just less of them.
+The results seen shortly after lipocontouring or lipoplasty are dramatic and very motivating.
 Many patients want to maintain them, and it motivates most individuals into new healthy exercise regimens—even when they never had one prior.
 Recent research has even shown some health benefits of “fat reduction” with liposuction.